Mixed Motives and Geometric Representation Theory in Equal Characteristic: Parity motives, perverse motives and the flag variety

 \subsubsection{Perverse motives}

-We start by showing that the technical requirements for a nice theory of perverse motives and tilting perverse motives are in fact met by the flag variety. \begin{lemma} For all $w\in\Weyl$ and $j:X_w\to X$ the standard objects $\nabla_w=j_*\un_{X_s}[\dim X_s]$ and costandard objects $\Delta_w=j_!\un_{X_s}[\dim X_s]$ are perverse. \end{lemma} \begin{proof} By duality it suffices to prove the first statement.
-By Proposition \ref{prop:perverseexactness} we know that $\nabla_w\in\DMT{(B)}{X}^{p\leq0}$.
-To show that $\nabla_w\in\DMT{(B)}{X}^{p\geq0}$ we proceed by induction on the length of $w$.
-If $w=e$, then $j$ is a closed embedding.
-Hence $j_!=j_*$ and the statement follows from Proposition \ref{prop:perverseexactness}.
+We start by showing that the technical requirements for a nice theory of perverse motives and tilting perverse motives are in fact met by the flag variety. \begin{lemma} The flag variety with its Bruhat stratification $(X,(B))$ fulfills \dagg, i.e., $\nabla_w, \Delta_w\in\Per{(B)}{X}$ for all $w\in W.$ \end{lemma} \begin{proof} By Verdier duality, it suffices to show the statement for $\Delta_w.$ By Proposition \ref{prop:perverseexactness} we know that $\Delta_w=j_{w,!}\un_{X_w}\in\DMT{(B)}{X}^{p\leq0}$.
+To show that $\Delta_w\in\DMT{(B)}{X}^{p\geq0}$ and is hence perverse we proceed by induction on the length of $w$.
+If $w=e$, then $j_w$ is a closed embedding.
+Hence $j_{w,!}=j_{w,*}$ and the statement follows from Proposition \ref{prop:perverseexactness}.
 Otherwise, let $s\in \Weyl$ be such that $ws<w$ and let $\pi:G/B\to G/P_s$ be the projection.
 Then we obtain the distinguished triangle

-where $\nabla_{ws}$ is perverse by induction.
+where $\Delta_{ws}$ is perverse by induction.
 Now let $x\in\Weyl$ and assume that $xs>s$.
 Then we obtain the cartesian square

 Applying base change and $k^*$ our distinguished triangle becomes

 Now $p$ is a trivial $\Proj^1$-bundle.
 Hence, we have reduced our statement to the case $X=\Proj^1$ where it follows easily. \end{proof} Hence Section \ref{subsec:perversemotives} implies the following equivalent descriptions of the category of stratified mixed Tate motives on $X$. \begin{theorem} There are equivalences of categories